pontusgranath/svt-apl/documentation.md

 3. Once finished, you should now have pip installed on your system.

 ### Windows 10
-2. Download get.pip.py from [here](https://bootstrap.pypa.io/get-pip.py) (CTRL + S) and save it were it in a directory of your choice.
+2. Download get.pip.py from [here](https://bootstrap.pypa.io/get-pip.py) (CTRL + S) and save it in a directory of your choice.
 3. Open a command prompt were the file was saved and type the following:
 ```
 python3 get-pip.py